protoplab/lab_website/content/_index.md

 sections:
   - block: hero
     content:
-      title: |
+      title: protoplab
-        Wowchemy
-        Research Group
       image:
-        filename: welcome.jpg
+        filename: protoplab_transparent.png
+      # Learn safely from the shape of data
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The Wowchemy Research Group has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

   - block: collection
     content:
-      title: Latest News
+      title: News
       subtitle:
       text:
       count: 5